status-im/nimplay/docs/installing.md

 # Installing

 To make development of nimplayer easier, NimPlay uses NLVM(https://github.com/arnetheduck/nlvm/tree/master/nlvm).
 Which is a LLVM based Nim compiler.
-To make setup a NimPlay environment, either AppImage (for Linux) or Docker can be used, the minimum requriement for this would be _GNU Make_ and _BASH_.
+To make setup a NimPlay environment, either Nim + Clang or NLVM Docker image can be used, the minimum requriement for this would be _GNU Make_ and _BASH_.

-## Using NLVM App
+## Using Nim + Clang Docker

 ```
-make get-nlvm-appimage
+make get-nimclang-docker
 make tools
 make examples
 ```